Bioinformaticslave/genomic-medicine-portfolio/README.md

 ## Why This Matters
 Personalized medicine requires translating raw genetic data into clinical insights.
 Thess pipelines demonstrate that end-to-end process.
-The pipeline can be combined with pipelines on which focuses on annotated VCF files to predict rarity and structural damage of variants.
+The pipeline can be combined with pipelines on https://github.com/Bioinformaticslave/SNP-Variant-Annotation-Extraction which focuses on annotated VCF files to predict rarity and structural damage of variants but does not predict clinical significance.

 ## Technologies
 - Python